longjianli/longjianli.github.io/_pages/research.md

 1. "Tail Behavior of Stopped Lévy Processes with Markov Modulation", with *Brendan K. Beare and Won-Ki Seo*, accepted at **Econometric Theory** [WP version](https://arxiv.org/abs/2009.08010)
 (Power law, Theory) Characterize tail behavior of Markov-modulated Lévy processes that are stopped at state-dependent Poisson rates; application to wealth distribution.
-1. "The Effect of Social Distancing on the Reach of an Epidemic in Social Networks", with *Gregory Gutin, Tomohiro Hirano, Sung-Ha Hwang, and Philip R. Neary*, accepted at **Journal of Economic Interaction and Coordination** [WP version](https://arxiv.org/abs/2005.03067) [Code](https://github.com/alexisakira/COVID-19_network)
+1. "[The Effect of Social Distancing on the Reach of an Epidemic in Social Networks](https://doi.org/10.1007/s11403-021-00322-9)", with *Gregory Gutin, Tomohiro Hirano, Sung-Ha Hwang, and Philip R. Neary*, **Journal of Economic Interaction and Coordination** [WP version](https://arxiv.org/abs/2005.03067) [Code](https://github.com/alexisakira/COVID-19_network)
 (Network) Simulation study of the evolution of an epidemic disease on social networks; the effectiveness of social distancing greatly depends on network structure.
 1. "[Data-based Automatic Discretization of Nonparametric Distributions](https://doi.org/10.1007/s10614-020-10012-6)", **Computational Economics** [WP version](http://arxiv.org/abs/1805.00896) [Code](https://github.com/alexisakira/NPGQ)
 (Numerical method) Automatic discretization method of nonparametric distributions using Gaussian quadrature.